Nancy Hill ‘79

 During my time at Mount Union, I interned with the Ohio Youth Commission as a halfway house for “incorrigible” young girls.
 These young girls had either run away from home, had drug problems or were otherwise deemed “at risk.”
 It was eye-opening, to say the least.

 I was on the swim team all four years.
 Many people don’t know this, but Larry Kehres was the men’s swimming coach when there wasn’t a coach in the 70s.
 Since the men’s and women’s seasons were different, he hired a member of the women’s team as assistant coach to help him.
 My senior year, I was his assistant coach.
-I was also in Alpha Chi Omega and served on the Judicial Board.
+I was also in the sorority Alpha Chi Omega and served on the Judicial Board.

 Preparing for Life After College